 Obese women have a greater risk of pregnancy complications such as preeclampsia and gestational diabetes.
 Their babies also have a higher risk of premature birth and certain birth defects.
 In the past, doctors didn’t want to promote weight loss during pregnancy for obese women because they were afraid it would hurt the baby.
 But new research shows that obese women can safely exercise and diet to lose weight without any negative impact on their baby’s well-being.

 If you’re obese, you can still have a healthy pregnancy and delivery.
 Read on to find out tips for how to lose weight safely and effectively during pregnancy.

 Is it safe to lose weight during pregnancy?

-A recent study published in the British Medical Journal found that obese women who were offered diet and exercise counseling during their pregnancy had better outcomes for both mother and baby.
+A recent study published in the found that obese women who were offered diet and exercise counseling during their pregnancy had better outcomes for both mother and baby.
 The women received information on eating a balanced diet, keeping a food diary, and engaging in light physical activity like walking.